BISHALTWR/60_days_of_learning_notes_and_resources/Machine Learning Specialization/Supervised learning/Unsupervised Learning.md

             - This is ambiguous a lot of time.
         - Evaluate k-means based on how well it performs on the later purpose.

+## Anomaly detection

+- Technique: Density estimation
+    - Find region with high probability
+    - Find region with low probability
+    - Then you calculate prob. of the test data
+        - And based on likeliness, decide.

+- Example: Fraud detection
+    - Often additional checks(manual) is performed after detection

+### Gaussian (normal) distribution
+- Probability of x is determied by a Gaussian with mean(μ) and standard deviation(σ)

+- bell shaped curve
+- Only works for just 1 number

+### Anomaly detection algorithm (build upon Normal distribution)

+- Consider n features:
+    - probability of a feature vector is product of probability of each feature based on mean(μ) and standard deviation(σ)
+        - This looks like this assumes independence but works for independent as well
+        - You need to calculate mean and standard deviation requried
+- When a new test example come, you calculate probability and if it is less than or greater than (ε).
+(Which is reasonable probability)

+### Developing and evaluating anomaly detection system

+- Assume some labeled data of anomalous and non-anomalous examples: labeled y=0 and y=1
+    - For all training examples, assume non-anomalous
+    - Then cross validationa and test test with at least a few anomalous examples
+    - Tune epsilon using cross validation set
+    - Then use test set to test
+> Often people use just train and cv sets

+- Evaluation :
+    - Fit model on training set
+    - ON cv/test set, predict:
+        - y = 0 or 1
+    - This is often skewed (low anomalies)
+    - Possible evaluation metrics:
+        - Precision, recall, f-1 score

+## Anomaly detection Vs supervised learning

+- If you have some labelled test and cv sets, why not use supervised learning
+- If very small number of labelled examples and there are different types of anomalies, anomaly detection might be better.
+- If you dont have many types of anomaly (like spam detection), supervised learning might be better.
+Often if you have large enough data.

+## Choosing what features to use

+- More important in anomaly detection than in supervised learning
+- Try to use more or less gausian features
+    - If non-gaussian:
+        - You can reduce skewness using log transform.
+        - Others also work log(x + c)

+- Error analysis:
+    - p(x) is comparable for normal and anomalous examples
+    -